-Download the new 2013 Open Windows Brochure and please be generous in donating to help as many young county girls as possible enjoy a summer learning experience!
+Download the Open Windows Brochure and please be generous in donating to help as many young county girls as possible enjoy a summer learning experience!

 Since 1989 the Branch has sponsored OPEN WINDOWS For GIRLS, a series of educational enrichment grants for low-income girls from St. Lawrence County to attend a summer camping experience to broaden their horizons and provide an open window to the future.
 Dozens of girls ages 10-15 have attended 4-H Camp, Girl Scout Day Camp, basketball camps at local colleges, dance lessons, Horizons, a summer science program at Clarkson University, and a summer science and technology program at SUNY Canton.